mhrivero/mhrivero/README.md

 - 👋 Hi, I’m @mhrivero Maria Helena Rivero, originally from Caracas, Venezuela but I now live in the U.S.
-- 👀 I’m interested in Data Science, focusing mainly in Machine Learning.
-Also, Art is my passion so I'm exploring creating artworks applying Generative Art (GANs) using Python
+- 👀 I’m interested in Data Science, focusing mainly in Machine Learning
 - 🌱 I’m currently learning how to code advanced dashboards, and solve Data Science & Python challenges!
-- 💞️ I’m looking to collaborate on Data Science projects applied to environmental science, healthcare, business, and even Fine Art industries
+- 💞️ I’m looking to collaborate on Data Science projects applied to Public Services such as Environmental Protection, Education and Healthcare.
 - 📫 You can reach me at maria@mariahelenarivero.com

 <!---